rahmanramsi/leconfe/README.md

 Leconfe is a regular Laravel application that can be installed on any server that meets the [Laravel server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).

-## Contributing 🤝

-Thank you for considering contributing to Leconfe!
-Here are some guidelines to help you get started:

 ### Structure and Maintainability

 -   Avoid adding new dependencies unless absolutely necessary.